 First when making a decision about wine and cheese pairing, I always have a couple bottles of good Pinot Noir and Pinot Grigio on hand.
 These two wines go well with any combination of meats, main course items, cheeses and simple appetizers.
 So I choose what I prefer: red or white, or for fun, I have both.

-If you have the time and want to be more particular, these are some great combinations of wines and cheeses, combined with other items that we find pair well together.
+If you have the time and want to be more particular, these are some great combinations of wines and cheeses, combined with other condiments that we find work nicely together.

 - Tawny Port – Stilton, Gorgonzola with Honey & Walnuts